Skip to main content

 • People are tired of perfectly scripted promotions.
 They want real people.
 Real results.
 Real talk.

-My Favorite Ways to Share Products Authentically
+My Simple Ways to Share Products Honestly

 I’ve never liked the idea of being “salesy.”
 So I found a way to recommend products that felt natural—and still drove real impact.
 Here’s exactly how I do it: